 True to these unpredictable times, the answers to your questions are changing daily.
 I am doing my best to keep this article current and reflective of the latest information about telehealth physical therapy.

 Let’s start with the basics and go from there.

 What is telehealth physical therapy (PT)?

-Simply put, “telehealth physical therapy” refers to physical therapy services that are provided over a technology platform, rather than by in-person means.
+Simply put, “telehealth physical therapy” (or “virtual physical therapy”) refers to physical therapy services that are provided over a technology platform, rather than by in-person means.

 Other phrases referring to telehealth physical therapy might include (depending on your specific role):

 telemedicine physical therapy | telePT | teletherapy | telerehab | telemedicine physical therapy | online physical therapy virtual physical therapy | remote physical therapy

 There are four ways to deliver telehealth PT services (source):

 - Live video.
 This is also referred to as “synchronous” format, and uses live interaction between two parties over video.
 It’s also sometimes called “real-time.”
 This type of delivery is ideal for evaluations and treatments.